24 Aug Microfluidic device can reveal how primordial cells proliferated

 Design and working principle of the chip

-The microfluidic platform was fabricated by creating microchannels of different widths (0.6-2.2 micron) on PDMS.
+The microfluidic chip was made using microfluidic fabrication techniques by creating microchannels of different widths (0.6-2.2 micron) on PDMS.
 The PDMS was then used as a replica to transfer the pattern onto a 4% agarose.
-The concentrated L-form bacteria were then added to a microfluidic assembly.
+The concentrated L-form bacteria were then added to a microfluidics assembly.
 The agarose microchannels were placed on the bacteria cells to trap them inside the slits that were 1.6 micron high.
 The small height of the microchannels allows strong control over the bacteria as they proliferate.
 The microchannels were connected to orthogonal side channels through which the growth medium flowed.

 The microfluidic device helped to contain the cells in confinements without damaging the cells.
 The microfluidic slits contained the cells in elongated shape in traps with sizes similar to the walled cells.
 This elongated form gives the L-form a shape identical to that of the walled cell.
 Studying the L-form bacteria in these channels will, therefore, reveal whether it is the cell wall or the cell geometry that affect the proliferation.